 This training scenario consists of one submarine conducting underwater anti-submarine warfare training using AN/BQQ-10 active sonar systems and torpedoes.
 In addition, an MK-39 Expendable Mobile Acoustic Training Target or MK-30 target may be used as a target.
-Submarines would be conducting this training in deep waters throughout the Study Area, within and seaward of existing East Coast Operating Areas.
-Submarine Object Detection/Navigational Training Unit-Level Training.
+Submarines would be conducting this training in deep waters throughout the Study Area, within and seaward of existing East Coast Operating Areas and occasionally in the Gulf of Mexico Operating Area.

+Submarine Object Detection/Navigational Training Unit-Level Training